Petr-Chalupa/JTileEngine/docs/raw/manual.typ

 - Depends on the `engine` module
 - The main entry point is `ui.App`
 \
 Layout of the GUI was built by *Gluon Scene Builder* and therefore different screens are also different `fxml` files.
-These interface are mostly styled by `CSS` for its convenience and better scalability (sharing styles across files etc.).
+The interface is mostly styled by `CSS` for its convenience and better scalability (sharing styles across files etc.).
 Every screen has its own style sheet, and there is one style sheet containing general shared styles.

 #pagebreak()